• SCCT Dec '23

 For parents who work at the Play Cafe, the owners will allow them to bring one child per shift.

-Some of the things we got to see are the smaller playground about halfway constructed.
-It’s about 18 feet high with multiple slides and tunnels.
+The playground for the smaller kids is about 18 feet high with multiple slides and tunnels.
 There is also an adjacent, enclosed area for kids about age one and under.
-We love enclosed spaces.
+The high top tables surround this area so parents can work, chat, or just enjoy their coffee while their kids play.

 Here are a few questions you may have with answers:

 Will the Play Cafe be booking birthday parties soon?
-They will.
-Follow them on Facebook for the most updated announcements.
+You can use their booking feature on their website.

 Will the Play Cafe have WiFi and areas for parents to work?
 Yes, indeed.
 This will be a great place for working parents.